<img src="https://ib.adnxs.com/pixie?pi=fe21c906-f716-48a0-806d-2f8eb4063c2b&amp;e=PageView&amp;script=0" width="1" height="1" style="display:none">

 Sometimes, consolidating debt into a mortgage can cost you.
 But first, let’s take a look at just how it works.

-For example, say your home is worth $200K and you only owe $125K on the mortgage.
-That means you have $75K worth of equity.
+For example, say your home is worth $700K and you only owe $500K on the mortgage.
+That means you have $200K worth of equity.
 Even better, as you continue to pay down your mortgage, equity continues to go up (a spike in property value also increases it, while a drop in property value, of course, decreases it).
-That $75K is a nice chunk of change, right?
+That $200K is a nice chunk of change, right?
 So in this case, you might consider using it to pay down some of your high-interest balances by choosing to consolidate your debt into a mortgage that you refinanced.

-Figuring out whether a debt consolidation mortgage will benefit you in the long-run depends on many factors.
-Every mortgage is unique, and there are just too many variables to provide a black and white answer—it's all grey!
+Figuring out whether a debt consolidation mortgage will benefit you in the long run depends on many factors.
+Every mortgage is unique, and there are just too many variables to provide a black-and-white answer—it's all grey!

+For example, some people will have to consider whether they can even qualify for a new mortgage for consolidating debt depending on the latest rules around mortgages today.
+You also have to consider the new mortgage rate you can get on the renewal.
 Will it be more or less than your current rate?
 If it's more, does the decrease in interest that you'll pay on your non-mortgage debts outweigh the increase in the mortgage interest you'll end up paying?
 Before you consolidate your debt into a mortgage, these are all questions you really need to consider!

 What if you’re not a current homeowner, but are thinking about buying a home?
 You may be able to consolidate your debt into a mortgage when purchasing a new home.
 To be eligible, lenders will look at your loan-to-value (LTV) ratio to determine the risk you pose as a borrower.
 LTV is the size of your loan compared to the value of the home you intend to buy.

 There can be many benefits to using mortgage consolidation and refinancing to move your unsecured, high-interest debts into your mortgage — in some cases, you could save a couple of hundred dollars a month over the life of your mortgage!
+But it also has its downsides.

 1. You will be in debt longer